Compounding Formula Calculation

-Mr. V deposited $100,000 in HFC bank for a period of 2 years and the bank pays 7% interest which is compounded annually.
+Mr. V deposited $100,000 in HFC bank for 2 years, and the bank pays 7% interest, which is compounded annually.
 You are required to compute the compounded interest amount.

 All of the variables that are required in the formula are given

 - Frequency: 1.00

 Therefore, calculation of compound interest can be done using the above equation as,

 - = 100,000 [ (1+7%)2 – 1 ]